fogus/spiel/brettspiel/hexeh/README.markdown

 The first player plays a black stone onto any cell.
 The second player may choose to either place a white stone onto any other cell or switch colors with the first player.
 Play then proceeds as follows:

+ * Players alternate placing a stone onto any empty cell.
+ * If the stone placed forms a palindrome with any connected pieces then the opponent's stones therein may be moved to any empty cells on the board.